WAReborn/WorldsAdriftReborn/README.md

 To launch the game follow the following steps:
-Go into the WorldsAdriftRebornGameServer folder and launch the `WorldsAdriftRebornGameServer.exe` Go into the WorldsAdriftRebornServer folder and launch the `WorldsAdriftRebornServer.exe` Launch the game from the gameroot
+Go into the WorldsAdriftRebornGameServer folder and launch the `WorldsAdriftRebornGameServer.exe` Go into the WorldsAdriftRebornServer folder and launch the `WorldsAdriftRebornServer.exe` ⚠ Temporarily you will also need to replace the `Improbable.WorkerSdkCsharp.dll`, `Improbable.WorkerSdkCsharp.Framework.dll`, `Generated.Code.dll` and `protobuf-net.dll` in the WorldsAdriftRebornGameServer folder with the ones found in the `<game root>\UnityClient@Windows_Data\Managed` folder!
+This will be fixed in future releases.
+Launch the game from the gameroot

 ## Build Instructions